-Craftsman homes remain one of the most popular styles of architecture in the 21st century.
-For many home buyers today, this style evokes a feeling of nostalgia, simplicity, and practicality.
-Today, you can have all the beauty and charm of the old style coupled with all the functionality and modern conveniences of a brand new home.
+Craftsman homes remain one of the most popular styles of architecture in the 21st century as many real estate agents can tell you.
+For a large number of home buyers today, this style evokes a feeling of nostalgia, simplicity, and practicality.
+You can have all the beauty and charm of the old style coupled with all the functionality and modern conveniences of a brand new home.

-The British Arts and Crafts movement (in the mid 19th century) was a direct reaction of artisans and craftsmen against the Industrial Revolution and the popular 19th century Victorian style homes and furniture that had in-expensive, but mass-produced, details.
+The British Arts and Crafts movement (in the mid 19th century) was a direct reaction of artisans and craftsmen against the Industrial Revolution.
+These craftsmen opposed the popular 19th century Victorian style homes and furniture that had in-expensive, but mass-produced, details.
 This new movement began with a new furniture style and spread to the United States.

 “It is my own wish, my own final ideal, that the Craftsman house may… be instrumental in helping to establish in America a higher ideal, not only of beautiful architecture, but of home life.”